MathCodeForFun/MathCodeForFun/README.md

+# MathCode ForFun!
 My name is MathCode ForFun.
+On my website I have many different products that I made for fun.